hkdb/Densify/README.md

 Step 1:

-Download and place "Densify" folder in /opt
+Download or Clone Densify

 Step 2:

-Execute the install.sh script to install this application:
+Execute the install.sh script from within the downloaded Densify directory to install this application:

 ```
-cd /opt/Densify/
-sudo chmod 755 install.sh
+sudo chmod a+x install.sh
 sudo ./install.sh
 ```
 Enter your sudo password when the dialog pops up.